A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

-Regardless of the methodology used, all models require roughly the same number of translations, as shown in Figure~\ref{fig:meteor_comparison_translations}.
+Regardless of the methodology used, all models require roughly the same number of complete translations, as shown in Figures~\ref{subfigure:experiments:translation_results:n_translations} and~\ref{subfigure:experiments:translation_results_comet:n_translations}.
 This supports the widely accepted notion that exposure to large datasets is vital for training robust natural language processing (NLP) models.

-Encouraged by these results, we adapt CAMEL to address the dialogue belief tracking problem, which struggles with significantly noisier datasets.
+Encouraged by these results, we adapt CAMEL to address the dialogue belief tracking problem, a task plagued by errors in the labels of available datasets.